vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 rails g model Shelf place:integer user:references book:references
 ```

-That should create database migration files, models and tests.
+That should create database migration files, models, and tests.
 Before you apply the migrations to the database, **there is one important addition** to the shelves migration file.
 Add an index to mark the combination of book and user as a unique combination.

-Note: `rails g scaffold Book name:string` will create all the routes, controller and actions along with view files.
+Note: `rails g scaffold Book name:string` will create all the routes, controller, and actions along with tests and helper files.
 Try it and see if you'd like it.

 ```rb
 # db/migrate/2018...._create_shelves.rb